BroodLK/aa_bb/README.md

 stderr_logfile=/home/allianceserver/myauth/log/memmon.log
 ```

-It is also recommended to disable gunicorn timeout, an example can be seen here:
+It is also recommended to disable gunicorn timeout, an example can be seen here: (both docker and baremetal)

+- For baremetal
 ```bash
 [program:gunicorn]
 user = allianceserver